LaiKash/ReactParser/README.md

 ### Known Issues

-Backtracking in the regex will miss some functions.
+Backtracking in the regex will miss some functions altough it has kind of error detection.

 ---